Health care directives

 After you print the PDF and fill it out, have it signed by two witnesses (Minnesota or Wisconsin) or have it notarized by a notary public (Minnesota only).
 Then give copies to your health care provider and health care agent(s).

-Health care directive tips
+Health care directive - additional tips and guidelines

 - A member of your health care team (such as a social worker, chaplain, home health or palliative care nurse) can help you prepare a health care directive.